 To protect air quality, several permitting programs under the CAA regulate point-source air emissions.
 Under the New Source Review (NSR) permitting program, a major stationary source is one of 28 listed facility types that has the potential to emit 100 tons per year (tpy) or more of a regulated NSR pollutant or is an unlisted facility that has the potential to emit 250 tpy or more of a regulated NSR pollutant.
 A Prevention of Significant Deterioration (PSD) permit is required for new major sources or a major source making a major modification in areas that are in attainment for all the NAAQS.
-The proposed facility is not considered a new major stationary source because it is not one of the 28 listed facility types, nor does it have the potential to emit 250 tpy of a regulated NSR pollutant.
+The proposed facility types, nor does it have the potential to emit 250 tpy of a regulated NSR pollutant.
 The facility applied to receive a minor NSR permit to construct the emission sources located at the facility.
 The TDEC administers this permitting program and issues the permit to construct and operate the facility.